 Many iOS devices have a built in GPS receiver, and will work very well with iSailGPS even if you do not have a cellular data plan.
 The confusion comes about because the GPS receiver and the cellular radios are both included in the same package.
 If one buys an iOS device without the cellular radios, then he doesn't get the GPS receiver either.
 But the GPS receiver and the cellular radios can work independently.
 When the GPS receiver is first turned on by an App requesting to use it, if you have a cellular plan and a network connection, the GPS receiver will use information that it gets over the network connection to more quickly lock onto the GPS satellites.
 But if there is no cellular plan, the GPS receiver will get that necessary information directly from the GPS satellites, which can take a minute or two (just a like a separate GPS unit would).
 Once the GPS receiver is locked onto the satellites, it does not use the cellular plan at all, and its performance is identical whether you have a cellular plan or not.

 Yes.
-There are some Apple-approved external GPS receivers available for iOS devices.
+There are some iOS-compatible external GPS receivers available.
 These can offer improved GPS performance over the built-in GPS chip, or full functioning for those Wi-Fi only devices which do not have an internal GPS chip.

 You can also transfer the waypoints, routes, and tracks from your computer using iTunes File Sharing or Dropbox.

 You can change several settings to reduce the devices's drain on its battery.
-Adjust the following settings in Apple's “Settings” App:
+Adjust the following settings:

 Tap Wi-Fi, then Turn off Wi-Fi.